Notenoughmail/notenoughmail.github.io/tfcgv/1.20.1/index.md

 ### dingWhenGenerated

 A boolean, defaulting to true.
-It determines if the a sound should play when a preview finished generating
+It determines if the a sound should play when a preview finishes generating

 ## Customization